NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Results

-An idealized interpolation approach is expected to effectively exploit all observed points with appropriate consideration of relative positions among observed points and target points as well.
-To examine this issue, we visualized the attention weight, i.e., $\alpha(q(x),k_j)$ in Eq. (\ref{eq_pattn}), of each observed point to all target points.
-These attention weights provide an intuitive description of the contribution by observed points, which also represents the learned neural basis functions as stated in Section \ref{subsec_connection}.
+As demonstrated in Section~\ref{sec:method}, the partial self-attention mechanism has a good interpretability for the scattered interpolation task, where the attention score indicates the correlation between observed points and the correlation between observed and target points.
+To analyze the interpretability, we visualized the attention scores in the last attention layer, i.e., $\alpha^L_{ij}$ in Eq. (\ref{eq_pattn_layer}), of each observed point to all target points.
+Here, we take a Mathit-2D interpolation task and set the target points to be points from a $128\times128$ uniform grid covering the $[-1,1]^2$ domain, such that these attention weights provide an intuitive description of the contribution by observed points.

-As shown in Figure~\ref{fig:attention}, when using TFR-transformer, the contributions by observed points are considerably imbalanced: on one side, some observed points (e.g., Fig.~\ref{fig:attention_a}) might affect their neighboring target points in a large region; on the other side, the other observed points (e.g., Fig.~\ref{fig:attention_b}) have little contributions to interpolation.
-In contrast, when using NIERT, contributions by an observed point are much more local and thus targeted.
-More importantly, all observed points have contributions to interpolation.
-These results demonstrate that NIERT can exploit the correlation between observed points and target points more effectively.